angular/zone.js/NON-STANDARD-APIS.md

 ## Usage

-By default, those APIs' support will not be loaded in zone.js or zone-node.js, so if you want to load those API's support, you should load those files by yourself
+By default, those APIs' support will not be loaded in zone.js or zone-node.js, so if you want to load those API's support, you should load those files by yourself.

-for example, if you want to add MediaQuery patch, you should do like this.
+For example, if you want to add MediaQuery patch, you should do like this:

 ```
   <script src="path/zone.js"></script>